 In planning a curriculum, it is important to balance depth with breadth.
 As teachers in schools and districts work with this curriculum framework to develop literature units, they will often combine literary and informational works from the two lists into thematic units.
 Exemplary curriculum is always evolving—we urge districts to take initiative to create programs meeting the needs of their students.

-The lists of suggested authors, illustrators, and works are organized by grade clusters: pre-k–2, 3–4, 5–8, and 9–12.
+The lists of suggested authors, illustrators, and works are organized by grade clusters: pre-K–2, 3–4, 5–8, and 9–12.
 Certain key works or authors are repeated in adjoining grade spans, giving teachers the option to match individual students with the books that suit their interests and developmental levels.
 The decision to present a grades 9–12 list (as opposed to grades 9–10 and 11–12) stems from the recognition that teachers should be free to choose selections that challenge, but do not overwhelm, their students.

-Grades pre-k–8 selections have been reviewed by the editors of The Horn Book Magazine.
+Grades pre-K–8 selections have been reviewed by the editors of The Horn Book Magazine.

 See Appendix B of the Common Core State Standards for English Language Arts and Literacy in History/Social Studies, Science, and Technical Subjects for additional suggestions.